 After that, though, drivers are under no obligation to get regular eye checks.
 It’s their own responsibility to make sure their vision’s up to scratch and to tell the DVLA if there are any problems.

 2013’s Cassie’s Law already gives police the power to fast track information on drivers with bad eyesight to the DVLA.
 The law is named after teenager Cassie McCord, who died after an 87-year-old man drove onto the pavement.
 He’d failed an eyesight test just days earlier.

-The Telegraph reports that the new test lets police across Thames Valley, Hampshire and the West Midlands stop motorists at the roadside.
-If they can’t pass a basic vision test, their licence will be revoked on the spot and they won’t be able carry on their journey.
+The Telegraph reports that under the trial, police across Thames Valley, Hampshire and the West Midlands could give motorists a basic vision test if they stopped them.
+If they couldn’t pass, their licence was revoked on the spot and they weren't able to carry on their journey.

 Sergeant Rob Heard, speaking on behalf of the forces taking part, said they’ll be testing drivers “at every opportunity.”

 The initiative is supported by road safety charity Brake.
 Brake’s director of campaigns, Joshua Harris, said: “It is frankly madness that there is no mandatory requirement on drivers to have an eye test throughout the course of their driving life.”